readchina/comics/content/_index.md

 Lent, John A. 2021: "Women and Asian Comic Art: Gendered Genres, Female Portrayals, and the Creative Industries", in: Benjamin Woo, Jeremy Stoll \[eds.\]: *The Comics World: Comic Books, Graphic Novels, and Their Publics*, Jackson: University Press of Mississippi, 32-50.

-Lent, John A., Xu Ying 2017: Comics Art in China, Jackson: University Press of Mississippi.
+Lent, John A., Xu Ying 2017: *Comics Art in China*, Jackson: University Press of Mississippi.

 Mandzunowski, Damian 2019: "Caricatures Criticizing the Gang of Four: Contributors and Publications", in: *The Maoist Legacy*, [https://maoistlegacy.de/db/caricatures-criticizing-the-gang-of-four](https://maoistlegacy.de/db/caricatures-criticizing-the-gang-of-four), 1 February 2019, last access February 4, 2022.